anonsachin/microbit-template/README.md

 Features
 --------
 - Gives all the configuration for setting up the `LSP` and `vscode` for Microbit development.
+- Install cargo emebed using - `cargo install cargo-embed` to allow for easy flashing.
 - Run `cargo embed` with the micrbit microcontroller attached to flash the software.

 <div align="left">